Description

 Using this definition on our asset we see for example:

-• Compared with the benchmark SPY (119 days) in the period of the last 5 years, the average time in days below previous high water mark of 328 days of iShares TIPS Bond ETF is higher, thus worse.
+• Compared with the benchmark SPY (119 days) in the period of the last 5 years, the average days below previous high of 349 days of iShares TIPS Bond ETF is greater, thus worse.

 Performance (YTD)